 My role requires great technical knowledge, but EY provides training courses for both the VAT and Chartered Tax Adviser (CTA) qualifications.
 We also get daily updates on tax issues from around the globe, which helps me feel very confident in dealing with these challenges.

-What advice would you give to other students and graduates who are interested in working as a tax advisor?
+Any advice for others interested in working as a tax advisor?

-I would highly recommend that they attend employers' events at their campus.
-I've attended - and now presented at - a lot at those events and know from experience that they are extremely helpful discussions with actual employees.
+I would highly recommend attending employers' events around campus.
+I've attended - and now presented at - a lot at these events and know from experience that they are extremely helpful discussions with actual employees.